cgarciae/TypeJS/README.md

 ```

 ## Type Variables
 Lets modify `Add`s type signature a little and add a variable type `a`.
-Variable types have to be A SINGLE LOWERCASE LETTER!!!
+Type variables have to be A SINGLE LOWERCASE LETTER!!!
 ```js
 var Add = Type ('Num -> a -> a', function (a, b) {
 	return a + b;